 Formal education allows them to carry out their tasks and responsibilities successfully.
-When it comes to leadership and management this is especially important.
+When it comes to leadership and management, this is especially important.

-Nurture Business Relationships
+Nurture Business Relationships and Networking

 As an example, Steve Jobs pushed Steve Wozniak to create a game called Breakout in four days.
 Wozniak informed him that would usually take months.

 As it turned out, the ‘impossible’ was achieved by Wozniak in a matter of days, showcasing the high-risk, high-reward strategy that Jobs often employed.
 This of course is an exception to the rule.
 Sticking to realistic expectations should always be endeavored by a successful business.

 Don’t Be a Perfectionist; Consider the MVP Approach

 Another aspect of reality is not to be a perfectionist, as this can be costly to a business, affecting timelines and budgets.

 Steve Jobs was known to be a perfectionist.
 This meant that he missed multiple release dates, exceeded cost targets, and even skipped entire markets on occasion.
 All of these things can be detrimental to a business, especially one that is starting up.

 For a more conventional startup strategy, we recommend the minimal viable product (MVP) approach.
 That means providing a product with enough features to satisfy early customers while also utilizing customer feedback for iterative development.